Let Them Eat Gluten Free Cake

 • Salt

-• Mini chocolate chips — for the biscotti shown in the pictures, I used a bag of mixed mini chocolate chips in milk, dark, and vanilla flavors.
-You can also just use a regular bag of mini chocolate chips (semi-sweet).
+• Mini chocolate chips -- for the biscotti shown in the pictures, I used a bag of mixed mini chocolate chips in milk, dark, and vanilla flavors.
+Unfortunately, they don't sell them anymore.
+You can just use a regular bag of mini chocolate chips (semi-sweet).

 Making the Cookies (and Baking Them Twice)